 But these are just some of the questions you might consider.
 Ultimately, buying a quiet shop vac is different than shopping for a quiet vacuum.
 After all, most regular vacuums that are made for home use are weaker than shop vacs, which makes them quieter too.
 Now, let’s see how you can ensure that the shop vac you end up with is reasonably quiet as well.

-Shop Vac Size
+Shop Vac Size and Built

 Smaller devices are also easier to lift as needed, provided that they have a carrying handle.
 They’re more maneuverable when you’re dragging them around too.
 But handles and wheels aren’t the only things you need to consider when you’re thinking about the portability of a unit.